Understanding CocoPlus means understanding a set of core ideas. Not features — ideas. The features are just these ideas made concrete.

 CocoCupper — a lightweight analyst agent — reads what just happened.
 The SQL that was executed.
 The files that were created.
 The decisions that were made.
 It identifies patterns: things that worked consistently, things that failed in consistent ways, approaches that were reinvented unnecessarily.
 It writes its findings to a file.

 Those findings are raw material for CocoGrove.
 CocoGrove is the pattern library.
 It is not automatically populated by CocoCupper — that would create noise.
-Instead, developers promote findings they consider durable.
+Instead, developers promote findings they consider durable: a particular way of handling Snowflake pagination that keeps working, a schema naming convention that everyone agreed on, a query pattern that consistently avoids the performance pitfall.

 CocoCupper runs on Haiku.
 It doesn't need to reason deeply — it needs to recognize and categorize.
 CocoGrove holds the results of that recognition, curated by a human who decided something was worth keeping.